credify-pte-ltd/serviceX-rn/README.md

 If you see the issue

 ```
-Specs satisfying the `servicex-rn (from `../node_modules/servicex-rn`)` dependency were found, but they required a higher minimum deployment target.
+Specs satisfying the `servicex-rn` dependency were found, but they required a higher minimum deployment target.
 ```

 Then please increase the supported deplolyment target to at least version 12.1: `platform :ios, '12.1'` in your pod file.